/usr/sbin/kdcmgr [-a admprincipal] [-e enctype] [-h] [-p pwfile] [-r realm] subcommand

 Configure a master Key Distribution Center (KDC) server.

 Configure a slave KDC.
 This assumes that a master KDC has already been configured.
 The default propagation method configured is incremental propagation.
 See kpropd(1M).

 Specify a list of slave KDCs to configure service principals and create access control list for those slaves on the master KDC.

 If you specify no options, kdcmgr prompts you for required information, including a password to generate the master key and a password for the administrative principal.
 When you specify sufficient options, you are still prompted for these passwords, unless you specified the –p pwfile option.

-The kdcmgr utility must be run as superuser or by someone who has the Primary Administrator role.
+The kdcmgr utility must be run by an administrator who is assigned the Kerberos Server Management rights profile or by root.
 The command must be run on the server from which it is invoked.

 Note that kdcmgr requires the user to enter sensitive information, such as the password used to generate the database's master key and the password for the administrative principal.
 Great care must be taken to ensure that the connection to the server is secured over the network, by using a protocol such as ssh(1).

 You must also exercise great care when selecting the administrative and master key passwords.
 They should be derived from non-dictionary words and a long string of characters consisting of all of the following character classes: